PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/FoundationsOfAI1.md

 *Figure 1.
 Artificial Intelligence: A Modern Approach (Russell and Norvig, 2021).*

 You can purchase the book or borrow it from BUAS' library.
-The library currently has ... copies available.
+The library currently has three copies available.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Tip: incorporate some screen-free time in your schedule by reading a paper copy of a book/article etc. instead of a digital one.
 Your eyes will thank me later.